The Best of Spain: Ultimate 10 Day Spain Itinerary

 How to Get to Madrid

 Take the high-speed AVE or AVLO Renfe train from Barcelona-Sants station to Madrid Puerta de Atocha-Almudena Grandes station.
 This takes between 2.5 and 3 hours.
 If you purchase an AVLO journey a few months in advance, it only costs €7 for the earliest AVLO train in the morning or the latest AVLO train at night!
-It costs €15 for the other AVLO train times.
-But the ticket prices increase as each fare sells out, so if you purchase on the day of, expect to pay anywhere between €40 and over €100, depending on the day of the week, time of day (more inconvenient times usually are cheaper), and the time of year (tickets sell out faster for holidays).
+And it costs €15 for the other AVLO train times.
+But the ticket prices increase as each fare sells out, so if you purchase on the day of, expect to pay anywhere between €35 and over €100, depending on the day of the week, time of day (more inconvenient times usually are cheaper), and the time of year (tickets sell out faster for holidays).

 From within Puerta de Atocha-Almudena Grandes train station, you can take the Metro or Cercanias to get to your accommodation if necessary.
 Or, you can exit the station and take a taxi.